 Statistics on Anxiety Disorders and Drug Abuse

-Treatments for Anxiety with Co-Occurring Substance Use Disorders
+Treating Anxiety and Co-Occurring Substance Use Disorders

 Patients with untreated mental health disorders might turn to substance use as a way to temporarily soothe or self-medicate their symptoms.
 Alcohol and drugs change the brain’s chemistry, which may cause symptoms of anxiety in individuals with substance use disorder.